You Can Learn to be a More Compassionate Leader

 Learning to Lead with Compassion

-Emotionally effective leaders practise compassion.
+Emotionally influential leaders practise compassion.
 There's no shortage of information and research on this topic.
 Through my work and study, I believe, as some others do, the best definition of compassion comes from Tibetan scholar Thupten Jimpa; he describes it as "The mental state endowed with a sense of concern for the suffering of others and the aspiration to see that suffering relieved."
 It has the following components:

 More Motivational Reads Here »